AnujSaharan/TAFS-TechFest/README.md

-# TAFS-TechFest
+# The TAFS TechFest Website Project

-The official website for TAFS TechFest'16
+The official website for TAFS TechFest'16.